bhojpur/subscription/README.md

-# subscription
+# Bhojpur Subscription - Management Engine

-The Bhojpur Subscription is a software-as-a-service product used as a Subscription Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur Subscription` is a consumption-based plan subscription engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for delivery of distributed `applications` or `services`.